 When moving your seedlings outside, dig up the root carefully and snip off the long, thread-like root hanging from the bottom of the plant.
 Plant the seedlings, sprinkle some borax around them and then water them.
 Mulch around your seedlings to keep weeds down and to hold water in the soil.
 Your tender transplants will need growing conditions that are as close to perfect as you can provide.

 Technically a biennial (a plant with a two-year life cycle), rutabagas grow as annual plants throughout USDA hardiness zone 3 to 9.
 Most get planted in the summer to provide a fall crop, but they do not like temperatures above 85 degrees.
-If you live in the South, you may need to wait until early fall to plant rutabaga and let them grow into the winter.
-Your plants are safe until the first hard freeze or killing frost.
+If you live in the South, you can plant in spring (around March) or late summer (around August) for a fall harvest.
+Your plants are safe until the first hard frost.

 When they are exposed to high temperatures during maturity, rutabagas develop a bitter and woody root, so plan plantings accordingly.